malvikasharan/Software_carpentry_EMBL/python_session-1.md

 ###Data structure - 2

-Dictionary (dict): a list of key-value pairs where key can be any numbers or strings and values can be any arbitrary python object
+Dictionary (dict): a list of key-value pairs where key can be any numbers or string and values can be any arbitrary python object

 An empty dict is created as
 ```